Skip to main content

 Relationship With Enigm Intelligence

 Active Defense findings may contribute security context to Enigm Intelligence where authorized and policy-permitted.
-Enigm Intelligence may correlate Active Defense findings with other security signals to support investigation, risk assessment, defensive response, and operator visibility.
+Enigm Intelligence may correlate Active Defense findings with other security signals to support investigation, risk assessment, defensive response, and authorized user visibility.
 Correlation must preserve access controls, data minimization, and content confidentiality.
-Active Defense is not the full threat intelligence platform.
+Active Defense is not the full Threat Intelligence Platform.
 Enigm Intelligence provides broader correlation and risk evaluation across the ecosystem.

 Active Defense findings should provide clear security guidance without overstating certainty.
-Guidance may include:
+Findings may include:

 • Review recommended.